-The aim of the DMRC implies that the additive manufacturing technology needs to be handled comprehensively.
-This goes along with the fact that several very different disciplines need to be covered: material science, particle technology, process understanding, mechanics, applications, design, software support, business and so on.
-In addition, the research and development focus will change over time from one discipline to another.
+The aim of the DMRC implies that the additive manufactu-DMRC and to create an appropriate surrounding to perform ring technology needs to be handled comprehensively.
+This research and innovation. goes along with the fact that several very different disciplines need to be covered: material science, particle tech-Project Layer: Within this layer, projects are performed. nology, process understanding, mechanics, applications, Therefore, each project consist of the project leadersfrom design, software support, business and so on.
+In addition, both, the industry and scientific board, the research assisthe research and development focus will change over time tants and, additional equipment from the university.
+Project from one discipline to another. tasks and budgets are defined in the DMRC Basic Laver.